 A few new posters have landed online.
 Briefly:

-Here’s the official synopsis for Under the Skin:
+Here’s the official synopsis for 300: Rise of an Empire:

 Based on Frank Miller’s latest graphic novel Xerxes, and told in the breathtaking visual style of the blockbuster “300,” this new chapter of the epic saga takes the action to a fresh battlefield—on the sea—as Greek general Themistokles attempts to unite all of Greece by leading the charge that will change the course of the war.